1. Education

 Distinguishing Characteristics:

-Seasoned paleontologists spend their entire careers trying to find fossils of new dinosaurs--so they must have been envious when a 14-year-old boy stumbled upon the near-complete skeleton of Bambiraptor in 1995, in Montana's Glacier National Park.
-Named after the Disney cartoon character, this tiny, bipedal, birdlike raptor may have been covered with feathers, and its brain was almost as big as that of modern birds (which may not seem like much of a compliment, but still made it smarter than most other dinosaurs of the period).
+Seasoned paleontologists spend their entire careers trying to discover the fossils of new dinosaurs--so they must have been envious when a 14-year-old boy stumbled upon the near-complete skeleton of Bambiraptor in 1995, in Montana's Glacier National Park.
+Named after the famous Disney cartoon character, this tiny, bipedal, birdlike raptor may have been covered with feathers, and its brain was almost as big as that of modern birds (which may not seem like much of a compliment, but still made it smarter than most other dinosaurs of the late Cretaceous period).

-The most important thing about Bambiraptor, though, is how complete its skeleton is--it's been called the "Rosetta Stone" of raptors by paleontologists, who study it intently to puzzle out the evolutionary relationship of ancient dinosaurs and modern birds.
-(Lest you get the wrong idea, despite Bambiraptor's cute name it was every bit as vicious as bigger raptors like Velociraptor or Utahraptor.)
+The most important thing about Bambiraptor, though, is how complete its skeleton is--it has been called the "Rosetta Stone" of raptors by paleontologists, who have studied it intently over the last two decaes in an attempt to puzzle out the evolutionary relationship of ancient dinosaurs and modern birds.
+No less an authority than John Ostrom--the paleontologist who, inspired by Deinonychus, first proposed that birds evolved from dinosaurs--raved about Bambiraptor shortly after its discovery, calling it a "jewel" that would confirm his once-controversial theory.